creat89/SummTriver/README.md

 # SummTriver

 SummTriver is a tool for evaluating summaries automatically without using reference summaries, unlike ROUGE.
-SummTriver, utlisies multiple divergences to achieve this and has shown promising results, especially in data from summarization campaigns.
+SummTriver, utilizes multiple divergences to achieve this and has shown promising results, especially in data from summarization campaigns.

 # How to download and run SummTriver?